-Q37) In a situation where the administrator requires to migrate the server profiles of application from v6.1 to v8 using Profile Management Tool (PMT) and wants to keep all the windows services generated for these profiles, how can he make sure that windows services are preserved after migration the process?
+Q37) In a situation where the administrator requires to migrate the server profiles of an application from v6.1 to v8 using the Profile Management Tool (PMT) and wants to keep all the windows services generated for these profiles, how can he make sure that windows services are preserved after migration the process?

-Administrator must generate the profile with services enabled before starting the wizard, & point to the profile while working on the migration.
+Ans: The administrator must generate the profile with services enabled before starting the wizard, & point to the profile while working on the migration.

 Q38) What are the new capabilities in IBM Installation Manager V8?

-IBM Installation Manager V8 New Capabilities:
+Ans: IBM Installation Manager V8 New Capabilities:

 Q39) State the difference between WebSphere Business Integration Modeler Advanced Edition V5.1 & WebSphere Business Integration Modeler Entry Edition V5.1?